bm2-lab/MetaTopics/Readme.md

 ![](Readme_files/figure-html/unnamed-chunk-10-1.png)

-- The element **gamma** in the model has the estimation of the probability of each topic in each sample.This function will act as a visulization tool for this matrix.
+- The element **gamma** in the model containes the estimation of the probability of each topic in each sample.
+This function will act as a visulization representation of the result matrix.
 The parameter *prob* is a cutoff used to restrict the number of points on the plots.
-If a topic has a probability smaller than the cutoff in an individual, it will not be shown on this topic.
+If a topic has a probability smaller than the cutoff in an individual, it will be not shown in the visualizd result.

 ```r
 plot_gamma(Gibbs_model_example,lls,prob=0.05)